 Key takeaways

-- Choose restoration companies based on proof, not promises: verify IICRC credentials, licensing, and insurance before signing.
+- Choose restoration companies based on proof, not promises: verify IICRC credentials, licensing, and insurance before signing anything.

-- Drying speed matters because public guidance says wet materials should be dried within 24 to 48 hours to reduce mold risk.
+- Public guidance says wet materials should be dried within 24 to 48 hours to reduce mold risk, so response speed is a legitimate selection criterion.

-- Require line-by-line scope, moisture logs, and progress photos before rebuild work starts.
+- Require a line-by-line scope, moisture logs, and progress photos before rebuild work starts.

-- Watch for contract traps: blank spaces, pressure to sign now, and large upfront cash requests.
+- Watch for contract traps: blank spaces, pressure to sign now, large upfront cash demands, and door-to-door storm chasers.

 - Florida, North Carolina, and South Carolina each have different rules that affect how you should vet a contractor.

-If you are trying to figure out how to choose a restoration company, the fastest way to avoid bad work and claim problems is to verify five things immediately: credentials, licensing, insurance, written scope, and documentation standards.
-Ask for an IICRC-certified firm profile you can verify, proof of general liability and workers' compensation, and a line-by-line estimate that matches what insurers commonly review.
-Then confirm they can start mitigation quickly, because EPA and CDC guidance both reinforce the same reality: wet materials left too long can turn into mold and bigger repairs.
-In practice, the best contractor is not the one with the lowest headline number.
-It is the one that can prove, in writing, what they will do, how they will document it, and how they will protect your claim.
+If you are trying to figure out how to choose a restoration company after water damage, fire, or a storm, the fastest way to avoid bad work and claim problems is to verify five things immediately: credentials you can look up independently, state licensing status, proof of insurance, a written scope with line-item detail, and documentation standards that support your claim.
+Ask for an IICRC-certified firm profile, proof of general liability and workers' compensation, and an estimate that matches what insurers commonly review.
+Then confirm they can start mitigation quickly, because EPA and CDC guidance both reinforce the same reality: wet materials left too long become mold projects and bigger repairs.
+The best contractor is not the one with the lowest headline number.
+It is the one that can prove, in writing, what they will do, how they will document it, and how they will protect your insurance claim.

 Water damage claim frequency